ultraleap/HandyBeam/doc/source/023_api_principles.rst

 * The data can be incomplete in sense that some more data is needed to do something or make complete sense out of it.
 The data structure does not make assumption that this extra data exists, nor that the extra data is compatible
 * Data structure is well documented.
 It has the highest priority for documentation quality
 * Data structures are fairly specialized for the purpose; their transferability is due to the good documentation only.
+* it can be serialized, but preferably with some meta-data or objects so that it can be interpreted correctly later on.
 * In block diagram, the color is light yellow

 Procedure